 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions.
-Net assets without donor restrictions may also be designated for specific purposes by the Organization's Board of Directors or may be limited by legal or contractual agreements with outside parties, and include the net assets of the Trust (see Note 1) and Board-Designated Strategic Operating Reserve Fund (see Note 4).
+Net assets without donor restrictions may also be designated for specific purposes by the Organization's Board of Directors or may be limited by legal or contractual agreements with outside parties, and include the net assets of the Trust (see Note 1), the Board-Designated Risk Reserve Fund and Board-Designated Strategic Fund (see Note 4).